-14.1 Where an employee leaves the Council's service in circumstances which are, or would be likely to, give rise to an action seeking redress through the Courts from the Council about the nature of the employee's departure from the Council's employment, or where an existing employee has an employment dispute with the Council which may give rise to litigation, the Council may settle such claims by way of a settlement agreement where it is in the Council's best interests to do so.
+14.1 Where an employee leaves the Council's service in circumstances which are, or would be likely to, give rise to an action seeking redress through the Courts from the Council about the nature of the employee's departure from the Council's employment, or where an existing employee has an employment dispute with the

+Council which may give rise to litigation, the Council may settle such claims by way of a settlement agreement where it is in the Council's interests to do so.
 The amount to be paid in any such instance may include an amount of compensation, which is appropriate in all the circumstances of the individual case.
 Legal advice will be sought in all cases.

-15. Fairness and Equality
+15. Fairness and Equality - Pay Ratios

-Pay Ratios

 - 15.1 It was agreed as of 1 January 2013 that no permanent employee should be paid less than the London Living Wage.
 This supports the Council's ambition to raise average local household incomes and reflects its commitment to pay fairness.
 The Council has also agreed that this should apply to all agency staff working on Council assignments.
-This minimum rate increased to £10.85 per hour (equivalent to an annual salary of £19,800) with effect from 9 November 2020. - 15.2 Based on this figure, the Council's pay multiple the ratio between the highest paid employee (the Chief Executive) and lowest paid employee is 1.8:40.
-This means that the Chief Executive is paid 8.4 times more than the lowest salary. - 15.3 The ratio between the Chief Executive's salary level and the median salary figure for all employees in the Council is currently 1 5.70.
-The median annual salary for all employees at 1 April 2020 was £30,708 per annum, with the average salary being £34,451.
-Both median and average salaries referenced are full time equivalent and are adjusted according to individual contractual arrangements. - Across London the average ratio between the highest and median salaries is 1 to 7, based on a Chief Executive's average pay of £194,969 (taken from London Councils' 2020 Senior Staff Pay Data).
+This minimum rate increased to £11.05 per hour (equivalent to an annual salary of £20,165) with effect from November 2021. - 15.2 Based on this figure, the Council's pay multiple the ratio between the highest paid employee (the Acting Chief Executive including honoraria payment as detailed in section 7.2) and lowest paid employee is 1:8:8.
+This means that the Acting chief executive is paid 8.8 times more than the lowest salary.
+This is marginally higher than the previous year. - 15.3 The median annual salary for all employees at 1 April 2021 was £31,557 per annum, with the average salary being £35,675.
+Both median and average salaries referenced are full time equivalent and are adjusted according to individual contractual arrangements. - 15.4 The ratio between the Acting Chief Executive's salary level and the median salary figure including the increase in the LLW as detailed in Section 3.3 is currently 1 5.59. - 15.4 Across London the average ratio between the highest and median salaries is 1 to 7, based on a Chief Executive's average of £194,969 (taken from London Councils' 2020 Senior Staff Pay Data).